Yoga For Golf: Core Strength & Flexibility for your Golf Swing

 How do I perform the Triangle Pose?

 Stand facing the long side of your mat with your feet about a leg distance apart.
 Point your right foot to the short edge of the mat, and turn your left foot in about 45 degrees.
-Roll the right thigh outward so that the knee is in line with your first two toes.
+Roll the right thigh outward to align the knee with your first two toes.
 Lift your lower belly, tuck in your waist, and raise both arms parallel to the floor.

-Keep your neck long as you look straight ahead or tilt the chin slightly to gaze at your left hand.
+Keep your neck long as you look straight ahead, or tilt the chin slightly to gaze at your left hand.
 Keep your face relaxed, breathing gently.
-Keep pressing through the feet and extend through fingertips and crown of head as you rotate ribcage.
+Keep pressing through the feet and extend through the fingertips and crown of the head as you rotate the ribcage.

-To come out of the pose, press your feet down firmly into the floor and inhale as you reach your left arm up to the ceiling.
-Then return to standing straight.
+To come out of the pose, press your feet firmly into the floor and inhale as you reach your left arm up to the ceiling.
+Then, return to standing straight.
 Pivot your heels and repeat on the other side.

-Chair pose is a great way to strengthen the legs and develop balance.
-This pose is also known as utkatasana, which means “the intense stretch”.
-It is a deep forward bend that stretches the hamstrings, calves and ankles in addition to strengthening your thighs.
+A chair pose is a great way to strengthen the legs and develop balance.
+This pose is also known as utkatasana, “the intense stretch.”
+It is a deep forward bend that stretches the hamstrings, calves, and ankles and strengthens your thighs.

-- Don’t let your heels come up off the floor.
-If this happens, bend the knees slightly until you can keep them flat on the floor in front of you, with both feet facing forward or slightly turned out (toes pointing away from each other).
+• Don’t let your heels come up off the floor.
+If this happens, bend the knees slightly until you can keep them flat on the floor before you, with both feet facing forward or slightly turned out (toes pointing away from each other).

-When you’re new to yoga, it’s important to take your time and be careful.
+When you’re new to yoga, taking your time and being careful is essential.
 Yoga can help you achieve a better golf game, but only if you do it correctly.
-The first step is finding a qualified instructor who can show you the ropes and make sure that your form is correct before attempting any of these poses on your own.
+The first step is finding a qualified instructor to show you the ropes and ensure your form is correct before attempting any poses.

-When practicing yoga for golfers, always wear comfortable clothing; loose-fitting pants or shorts are best because they allow for full range of motion without restriction in any area of the body–especially important when stretching out muscles after playing 18 holes!
-Also remember: don’t overdo it!
-If anything feels uncomfortable or painful while doing these exercises (even if they seem like they should feel good), stop immediately and consult with an experienced trainer before continuing again later on another day when all systems are go again!
+When practicing yoga for golfers, always wear comfortable clothing; loose-fitting pants or shorts are best because they allow for a full range of motion without restriction in any area of the body–essential when stretching out muscles after playing 18 holes!
+Also, remember: don’t overdo it!
+If anything feels uncomfortable or painful while doing these exercises (even if they seem like they should feel good), stop immediately and consult with an experienced trainer before continuing later on another day when all systems are sound again!

 Yoga For Golf – Conclusion